 RAP insurers were required to notify the SBA by June 30, 2022, if the insurer had any private reinsurance that duplicated the RAP coverage.
 If so, the insurer was required to defer coverage to the 2023-2024 contract year.
 Insurers participating in the program in the 2022-2023 contract year were required to execute a RAP reimbursement contract by July 15, 2022.
-Insurers required to defer coverage to the 2023-2024 contract year, are required to execute a 2023-2024 contract year RAP reimbursement contract by March 1, 2023, unless OIR notifies the SBA by February 1,

-2023, that an insurer is in an unsound financial condition.
-If an insurer fails to submit an executed reimbursement contract by the due date, the contract is deemed executed by the insurer.
+Insurers that deferred coverage to the 2023-2024 contract year were required to execute a 2023-2024 contract year RAP reimbursement contract by March 1, 2023.
+If an insurer failed to submit an executed reimbursement contract by the due date, the contract is deemed executed by the insurer.

-As of June 30, 2022, a total of 147 companies were eligible for RAP coverage.
-For the 2022-2023 contract year, 69 companies were required to participate, and 78 companies were required to defer coverage to the 2023-2024 contract year.
+A total of 148 companies are eligible for RAP coverage.
+For the 2022-2023 contract year, 69 companies were required to participate, and 79 companies were required to defer coverage to the 2023-2024 contract year.

 The projected maximum payout available to the 69 RAP insurers for the 2022-2023 contract year is approximately \$885 million.
-The projected maximum payout available to the 78 companies required to defer to the 2023-2024 year is approximately \$1.115 billion.
+The projected maximum payout available to the 79 companies required to defer to the 2023-2024 year is approximately \$1.115 billion.
 All amounts are funded from the General Revenue funds appropriation of \$2 billion.